Artemigos/msbuild-presentation/README.md

 Name of the node defines the type of the item (`Compile`, `Reference`, `EmbeddedResource` etc.).

-Use `Include` attribute to define the elements that will be a part of the list (supports glob patterns).
+Use `Include` attribute to define the elements that will be a part of the list (supports basic glob patterns).

 Use `Exclude` attribute to **not** include some elements that would normally be according to the `Include` attribute.